 - Your brewed pour-over, fully drained, gently swirled, and decanted into a small cup.

-It measures the refractive index of the liquid and converts it to Total Dissolved Solids (TDS) — the percentage of your brew that is dissolved coffee.
-It does not measure flavor, balance, or whether your grind was right.
-TDS plus brew ratio gives you extraction yield, the percentage of the ground coffee that ended up in the cup.
+A refractometer measures the refractive index of the liquid and converts it to Total Dissolved Solids (TDS), the percentage of your brew that is dissolved coffee.
+It does not measure flavor, balance, or whether the grind was right.
+TDS combined with brew ratio gives you extraction yield, the percentage of the ground coffee that ended up in the cup.
+That distinction matters.
+A 1.40% TDS reading can come from a well-extracted brew or a muddy one with a finer grind.
+Treat the number as a starting point, not a verdict.

 1. Swirl and decant the brew

-After the dripper stops, swirl the carafe gently for 2–3 seconds and pour ~20 mL into a small cup.
-Why: the first and last drops have very different TDS.
-You need a homogeneous sample, not a stratified one.
+After the Hario V60 stops dripping, swirl the carafe gently for 2–3 seconds and pour about 20 mL into a small cup.
+Why: the first and last drops carry very different TDS.
+You want a homogeneous sample, not a stratified one.

 2. Cool the sample to 20–25 °C (68–77 °F)